denasara0/Antisemitism-detection/README.md

 ### **1.1 Project Objective**

-The primary goal of this challenge was to build and evaluate hate speech detection systems specifically for antisemitic content using both datasets I created and annotated, as well as prexisting datasets.
-My approach involved:
+The primary goal of this challenge was to build and evaluate hate speech detection systems specifically for antisemitic content using both new datasets created, scraped and annotated during this project, as well as preexisting datasets.
+The approach involved:

 - Training a custom antisemitism detection model on a human-annotated dataset
 - Comparing it against a pre-trained general hate speech detection model